plasticviking/fv-web-ui/docker/README.md

 ### Postgres

-You can access the Postgres database, run `docker exec -it <CONTAINER ID> psql -U nuxeo_admin`, where `<CONTAINER ID>` is the container id of postgres.
+You can access the Postgres database, run `docker exec -it <CONTAINER ID> psql -U nuxeo_admin nuxeo`, where `<CONTAINER ID>` is the container id of postgres.
 Run `docker ps` to list running containers.

 ## Development Procedures